kelsey17/taxis/README.md

 * individual_taxis.Rmd (analysis of individual cab drivers, or "cabbies")
 * profit_strategies.Rmd (analysis of cabbie revenue and profit strategies)

-I learned all of these techniques during my summer at [Cricket's Circle](cricketscircle.com)- special thanks to Bryce and all who helped me along the way.
+I learned all of these techniques during my summer at [Cricket's Circle](cricketscircle.com)- special thanks to Bryce McDonnell and all who helped me along the way.